Luther H. Hodges

-Luther Hartwell Hodges (March 9, 1898 – October 6, 1974) was a businessman and American politician.
+Luther Hartwell Hodges (March 9, 1898 – October 6, 1974) was an American businessman and politician.
 After a career in textile manufacturing, he entered public service, gaining some state appointments.
 Elected as lieutenant governor of North Carolina in 1952, he succeeded to the Governor's office in 1954 after the death of the incumbent.
 He was elected in 1956 to a full four-year term, serving in total as the 64th governor of the state of North Carolina from 1954 to 1961.

-In 1961 he was appointed as United States Secretary of Commerce under Presidents John F. Kennedy and Lyndon B. Johnson, serving until 1965.
-He returned to North Carolina and served as chairman of Research Triangle Park, a major facility established during his tenure as governor.

 Biography

 Hodges was born in Cascade, Pittsylvania County, Virginia, on March 9, 1898.
 At the age of two, he moved with his family to Spray (which later merged with two other towns to become Eden, North Carolina).
 After growing up there, he lived much of his life in Rockingham County, North Carolina.

 Hodges left for the University of North Carolina at Chapel Hill at age 17, where he was a member of the Dialectic and Philanthropic Societies, and moved back to Eden after graduation.
 He went to work at Carolina Cotton and Woolen Mills in Leaksville.
+On June 24, 1922, he married Marthe Elizabeth Blakeney in Monroe, North Carolina.
 In 1923, he helped form the Leaksville Rotary Club, which later became known as the Eden Rotary.

 Carolina Cotton was later purchased by Marshall Field.
 Hodges continued to work for the company, working his way up from millworker to executive positions, until he retired to enter politics.
 In the 1940s, he gained gubernatorial appointments to the state Board of Education and the Highway and Public Works Commission.
 In 1945, he served as a consultant to the U.S. Secretary of Agriculture and to the U.S. Army in occupied Germany.
 He retired in 1950 and returned to North Carolina.